memfault/interrupt/_posts/2022-11-29-swig-for-c-and-lua.md

 author: stawiski
 ---

+Lua is one of the many great interpreters that can be run on embedded devices.
+It's fast, uses little memory, is written in ANSI C, and is known by plenty of developers.
+These are a few of the many reasons why the team at Panic chose to include a [Lua interpreter on their Playdate device](https://play.date/dev/) and allow games to be written in it.
+You can think of Lua as an alternative to the MicroPython (Python) or JerryScript (Javascript) interpreters.
+However, there's a problem.
+Many of the libraries today for embedded devices are written in C, not Lua!

+There are ways to make Lua and C work together and share data structures, but it requires a lot of boilerplate and complex code.
+The result is writing a lot of wrapper code integrating the two languages together that then must be maintained as the application evolves.

+Thankfully, there is a project which helps automate the generation of this boilerplate code called SWIG.

 <!-- excerpt start -->

-Integrating Lua and C codebases requires adding a lot of boilerplate code.
-Lua must understand C data structures and functions in its own way to handle them and vice versa.
-The end result is writing a lot of wrapper code integrating the two languages together that then must be maintained as the application evolves.
-In this article, we will explore SWIG's promise of automating this code generation.
+This article covers how to write a C program that launches a Lua interpreter and then how to use SWIG to generate the necessary wrapper code to allow Lua scripts to access the functions and data inside of the C runtime.

 <!-- excerpt end -->